-Prior to the completion of this offering and the concurrent private placement, our board of directors will establish an audit committee, a compensation committee and corporate governance and nominating committee.
+Prior to the completion of this offering and the concurrent private placement, our board of directors will establish an audit committee, a compensation committee and a nominating and corporate governance committee.
 Each committee will operate under a charter approved by our board of directors.
 Members will serve on these committees until their resignations or until otherwise determined by our board of directors.
 Following this offering and the concurrent private placement, copies of each committee's charter will be available on our website.